IKEA hacks can transform your entire home or even a corner into an elevated, stylish, and super practical space, all on a budget.

-4. Fashion a stylish WFH space with this IKEA INGO desk hack
+21. Fashion a stylish WFH space with IKEA INGO DESK

 'I painted the lower base and legs in Farrow & Ball Modern Eggshell in Railings and then lime waxed the top with Liberon liming wax.'

-5. Make a built-in shelving unit with this clever IKEA BILLY bookcase hack
+22. Make a built-in shelving unit utilizing IKEA BILLY BOOKCASE

-'Once all the units were in position and correct height, we glued and screwed the units together and anchored to wall.
+'Once all the units were in position and correct height, we glued and screwed the units together and anchored them to the wall.
 Then simply refitted the skirting board to finish.'

-Just add books, glassware, oversized bottles, logs, rattan baskets and objet d'art for a super-chic modern rustic finish.
+Decorating bookshelves is the easy part.
+She added books, glassware, oversized bottles, logs, rattan baskets, and objet d'art for a super-chic modern rustic finish.